From our kitchens to yours: Recipes from around the world

 - Serve warm.

-According to Baby Muzi, a native of DR Congo, traditional Congolese cuisine has few frills.
-It’s simple food with little spice — think beans and other legumes, sweet potatoes, rice, and foufou (pronounced foo-foo), a plain, sticky dough that takes the place of utensils in most meals.
+According to Baby Muzi, a native of DRC, traditional Congolese cuisine has few frills.
+It’s simple food with little spice — think beans and other legumes, sweet potatoes, rice, and fufu (pronounced foo-foo), a plain, sticky dough that takes the place of utensils in most meals.
 Still, Baby says, Congolese people love to eat.

 And if you’re doing as the Congolese do, you’re cooking over an open fire.
 “A kitchen?
 I wish,” says Baby.
 “In Congo the majority of kitchens are not modern.”
 Most families cook using firewood or charcoal, she explains, and they wash their dishes in a big basin on the ground.

-To make foufou in a modern kitchen, try this recipe using yams and a food processor:
+To make fufu in your modern kitchen, try this recipe.

 Nepal: Dal, bhat and tarkari